 I’ve heard a lot of praise about Pi-hole project but hadn’t gotten around actually trying it yet until recently.

 Pi-hole is a network-wide ad-blocking solution via local DNS.
 You set it up as a local DNS server and it will block all the ads that match the rule from DNS level.
 This way, you don’t have to setup adblock on each and every devices you have, especially tablets and mobiles.
+See example of VnExpress without adblock below.

 The easiest way to install Pi-hole is to use Docker.
 The process is as easy as